 PROFESSIONAL RESOURCES

-Video discussions and explanations of important principles regarding diagnostic measurement of occlusomuscular TMD, DTR THERAPY, TMJ imaging, and more from leaders in the field of digital occlusal analysis.
-A thorough collection of relevant ongoing scientific literature can be found here: https://adtt.scholasticahq.com/articles
+Video discussions and explanations of important principles regarding diagnostic measurement of occlusomuscular TMD, TMJ vibration sonography and imaging, DTR THERAPY, and more from leaders in the field of digital occlusal analysis.
+Relevant ongoing scientific literature can be found here: https://adtt.scholasticahq.com/articles

 Oct 16, 2015 - Dr. Ben Sutter portrays the treatment process known as DTR THERAPY, giving patient examples and a brief description of the software used by T-SCAN alongside EMG for measurement of malocclusion synchronized with muscle activity.
 He describes DTR as a form of splintless TMD therapy which defines occlusion as one of the most influential concepts in all of dentistry.

 Dr. Sutter's youtube page has countless stories of patients who traveled to his Eugene, Oregon office seeking relief.
-He has many years' worth of videos of patients diagnosed with Meniere's disease, trigeminal neuralgia, and other debilitating TMD symptoms.
-He has been publishing literature on the subject for more than a decade.
+For more than a decade, he has been posting videos and publishing literature articles documenting diagnosis and occlusal treatment for patients diagnosed with Meniere's disease, trigeminal neuralgia, TMD, and more.

 Jul 30, 2016 - Drs.
 Robert Kerstein and Mark Piper recount their respective experiences with measured occlusion and TMJ imaging concepts, finding common answers to the classic debate: